 10. DIRECTORS AND KEY MANAGERIAL PERSONNEL

 In accordance with the provisions of the Section 152 Companies Act 2013 readwith applicable Rules if any Mrs. Jayshree Lakhotia (holding DIN 05357609) retires byrotation at the ensuing Annual General Meeting and being eligible offers herself forre-appointment.
 As per the provisions of the Companies Act 2013 Independent Directorshave been appointed for a period of five years and shall not be liable to retire byrotation.
 All other Directors except the Managing Director will retire at the ensuingAnnual General Meeting and being eligible offer themselves for re-election.

 Mr. Madhusudhan Lakhotia is the Managing Director of the Company and Mr. VivekRathi is the Chief Financial Officer and Compliance Officer of the Company.

 11. DIRECTORS' RESPONSIBILITY STATEMENT

 a) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation and there are no material departures from thesame;

-b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year viz.March 31 2016 and of the profit and loss of the company for that period;
+b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year viz.March 31 2017 and of the profit and loss of the company for that period;

 c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;